Service Linkages between the Department of Public Social Services (DPSS) and DCFS

 1. Regularly, collect the contents of the DCFS 5122 Inbox.

-3. Complete the following steps for DCFS 5122's, with one or more of the "Potentially Eligible" checkboxes marked (CalWORKs, General Relief, Medi-Cal and/or CalFresh):
+3. Complete the following steps for DCFS 5122s, with one (1) or more of the "Potentially Eligible" checkboxes marked (CalWORKs, GR, Medi-Cal and/or CalFresh):

 1. Open the existing referral or case in CWS/CMS.